highlanderkev/ReactiveAkka.Net/slides.md

 - need asyc functionality but not in a distributed manner
 - need high degree of parallelism but not in a distributed manner
 - need message passing functionality but not in a distributed manner

 ---

+title: Akka.NET and kCura
+subtitle: Thoughts on integrating Akka.NET

+- Communication between Applications hosted in Relativity
+- Agents as Actors, communicating with each other instead of being locked into a container
+- Communication between Relativity and Invariant or Worker Manager Server and Workers
+- Procuro as an Actor, send it messages about what scripts to run, version, etc.
+- And more...

+---